MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 Some reasons you may not want to do this are:
 - Significant effort
-- It won't be possible to do for all subaccount types, such as test/sandbox accounts.
-(Where requiring `iptables` and a proxy is too heavy weight.)
+- It won't be possible to do for all subaccount types, such as sandbox accounts.
+(Where requiring `iptables` and a proxy are too heavy weight.)
 - Egress filtering (P2/P3) is further down the security maturity roadmap than preventing accidental Internet-exposure (P1).
 So tightly coupling the two, and needing to setup a proxy first, may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.